deBubz/StudyNotes/Uni/y1s1/communicationIT/Ass2/firstnotes.md

 Where does IoT exist:

-- Everything
-- Health
-- Agriculture
-- Bussiness
-- Personal use
+Everything, Health, Agriculture, Bussiness, Personal use

 what can I do with this